120 Introductory Chemistry (4)

 345 Forensic Science Methods (4) W

 A comprehensive evaluation of current developments in research, instrumentation, and laboratory technology used to detect, identify, analyze, and compare evidence generated by criminal activity.
-Prerequisites: any 200 level Chemistry course and ENG 105 with a grade of C or higher .
-Lecture three hours, laboratory three hours each week.
-Offered spring of even-numbered years.
+Prerequisites: any 200 level Chemistry course and ENG 105 with a grade of C or higher.
+Lecture three hours, laboratory three hours per week.
+Offered on demand.

 346 Physical Chemistry I (4)

-A mathematical treatment of physical-chemical properties and chemical reactions, with emphasis on quantum mechanics, spectroscopy, and kinetics.
+A mathematical treatment of physical-chemical properties and chemical reactions, with emphasis on quantum mechanics, group theory and spectroscopy.
 Laboratory includes advanced experiments concerning the fundamental physical nature of chemical phenomena.
-Experiments include infrared spectroscopy, kinetics, and molecular modeling.
-Prerequisites: CHEM 210, MATH 172, and PHYS 222.
+Experiments include electronic and vibrational spectroscopy and molecular modeling.
+Prerequisites: Any 200-level Chemistry course, MATH 172, and PHYS 222.
 Lecture three hours, laboratory three hours each week.
-Offered fall of odd-numbered years.
+Offered spring of even-numbered years.

 347 Physical Chemistry II (4)